Definitions and interpretation

 Pick n Melt © 2020.
 All trademarks are the property of the relevant owners.
 All rights reserved.

-Join our mailing list to receive your codes!
+Join our mailing list to receive your discount!

 Your discount codes have been emailed to you.
 Please check your junk folder if it is not in your inbox.
 Please allow 5 minutes for it's arrival.
-If you have any issues receiving your codes please email firstname.lastname@example.org Thanks very joining our mailing list.
+If you have any issues receiving your codes please email firstname.lastname@example.org Thanks very much for joining our mailing list.